samim2020065/Graphics-Lab/README.md

 - Avoid collisions between the red ball and the blue ball for as long as possible.
 - The game ends when the blue ball touches the red ball.

-> ⚠️ Build all transformation functions from scratch — do not use built-in transformation utilities.

 ---